-A popular way to monetize visitors is by offering reviews of products and services and then adding affiliate links to your website pointing to the vendors.
+A popular way to monetize visitors is by offering reviews of products and services and then adding links from the vendors' affiliate networks to your website pointing to their product pages.

 Those vendors will then pay you a commission on any sales that resulted from your reviews, typically in the 1-6% range for physical products, 20-30% for SaaS-based services and 50%-70% for information products.